1mh/pyqt-examples/src/15 PyQt database example/README.md

 The screenshot shows a table of project data that comes from a SQL database.
 One of the projects is real ;-)

 To run this example, first follow [these instructions](https://github.com/1mh/pyqt-examples#running-the-examples).
-Then run `python initdb.py` to initialize the database.
-After that, you can run `python main.py` to start the sample application.
+Then invoke `python initdb.py` to initialize the database.
+After that, you can execute `python main.py` to start the sample application.

 The database used here is SQLite for simplicity.
 But you can easily user other databases as well, for instance PostgreSQL via the [psycopg2](http://initd.org/psycopg/) library.